xamcat/xamarin-binding-swift-framework/README.md

         If you have any additional linker flags to specify, set them in the linker flags field.
 In our case we keep it empty.

+    - Specify additional linker flags when needed.
+If the library you’re binding exposes only Objective-C APIs but internally is using Swift then you might be seeing issues like:

+        ```Console
+        error MT5209 : Native linking error : warning: Auto-Linking library not found for -lswiftCore
+        error MT5209 : Native linking error : warning: Auto-Linking library not found for -lswiftQuartzCore
+        error MT5209 : Native linking error : warning: Auto-Linking library not found for -lswiftCoreImage
+        ```

+        In the binding project's properties for the native library the following values must be added to Linker Flags:

+        ```Linker
+        L/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphonesimulator/ -L/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/swift/iphoneos -Wl,-rpath -Wl,@executable_path/Frameworks
+        ```

+        The first two options (the `-L ...` ones) tell the native compiler where to find the swift libraries.
+The native compiler will ignore libraries that don't have the correct architecture, which means that it's possible to pass the location for both simulator libraries and device libraries at the same time, so that it works for both simulator and device builds (these paths are only correct for iOS; for tvOS and watchOS they have to be updated).
+One downside is that this approach requires that the correct Xcode is in /Application/Xcode.app, if the consumer of the binding library has Xcode in a different location, it won't work.
+The alternative solution is to add these options in the additional mtouch arguments in the executable project's iOS Build options (`"--gcc_flags -L... -L..."`).
+The third option makes the native linker store the location of the swift libraries in the executable, so that the OS can find them.

 1. The final action is to build the library and make sure you don't have any compilation errors.
 You will often find that bindings metadata produced by Objective Sharpie will be annotated with the `[Verify]` attribute.
 These attributes indicate that you should verify that Objective Sharpie did the correct thing by comparing the binding with the original Objective-C declaration (which will be provided in a comment above the bound declaration).
 You can learn more about members marked with the attribute by [the following link](https://docs.microsoft.com/en-us/xamarin/cross-platform/macios/binding/objective-sharpie/platform/verify).
 Once the project is built, it can be consumed by our Xamarin.iOS application.

 ### Step 4.
 Consume the binding library